Choosing a Tracking ID

 You’ll need a software system that allows you to easily collect serial numbers and print labels.

-You’ll need to set up a labeling solution at each of your locations where you’re adding assets to the system.
+You’ll need to set up a labeling solution at each of your locations where you’re adding assets to the serial number tracking system.
 Good label printers and label stock aren’t cheap.

 At these locations, you’ll either need to make your labeling solution mobile so you can take it around to the various places where your assets live or you’ll need to bring all your assets to the labeling station.
 If you want to be able to add more than one asset at a time to the system, you might need multiple labeling systems per location.